quii/learn-go-with-tests/command-line.md

 ```

 - We can use our `StubPlayerStore` from other tests.
-- We pass in our dependency into our not yet existing `PokerCLI` type
+- We pass in our dependency into our not yet existing `CLI` type
 - Trigger the game by an unwritten `PlayPoker` method
 - Check that a win is recorded